xXleowXx/gitlab-charts/doc/advanced/external-object-storage/aws-iam-roles.md

 An error occurred (AccessDenied) when calling the AssumeRoleWithWebIdentity operation: Not authorized to perform sts:AssumeRoleWithWebIdentity
 ```

-Otherwise the STS credentials and IAM role information will be displayed.
+Otherwise, the STS credentials and IAM role information will be displayed.